tuxlinuxien/epitech_training/session_6_ex.md

 ### Important

-* If a file provided as argument does not exists or doesn’t have read permission, you need to display `An error has occurred while opening <filename>.` on STDERR. where `<filename>` is the name of a file.
+* If a file provided as argument does not exist or doesn’t have read permission, you need to display `An error has occurred while opening <filename>.` on `STDERR`. where `<filename>` is the name of a file.

 * Using printf, putchar, getchar will lead to 0 / 20.
 You need to code those functions by